ComputerStoreKS/AntiRemoteAgent/README.md

 ## What is AntiRemoteAgent?

-Anti-Remote Agent is a Windows security application built to stop one of the most damaging scams targeting everyday computer users: the **tech-support scam**, where a criminal on the phone or a fake "virus warning" convinces someone to hand over remote control of their PC.
+AntiRemoteAgent is a Windows security application built to stop one of the most damaging scams targeting everyday computer users: the **tech-support scam**, where a criminal on the phone or a fake "virus warning" convinces someone to hand over remote control of their PC.

 Once a scammer has remote access, they can drain bank accounts, install malware, steal personal files, and lock the victim out of their own machine — all while the victim watches.
 Anti-Remote Agent is designed to shut that door before it opens, and to keep it shut.